 Starbucks.
 Most companies in service industries have things like happy hours or early bird specials, which are based on consumer demand.

-A short-term low-price strategy used when entering a new market.
+A short-term low-price strategy is used when entering a new market.

 OnePlus.
-They positioned themselves as a high-quality budget smartphone when they first entered the market, and gradually established themselves as one of the leading players in the smartphone market since.
+They positioned themselves as a high-quality budget smartphone when they first entered the market, and gradually established themselves as one of the leading players in the smartphone market.